fillumina/krasa-jaxb-tools/README.md

 Versions
 ----------------

+- `2.4.0` the algorithm to search for inherited restrictions has been completely rewritten and it is now much more reliable (especially with @EachXXX item annotations)

 - `2.3.8` add `multiPattern` option (false by default) to enable writing multiple `@Pattern` annotations instead of using `@Pattern.List` (thanks to [CrEaK (Niklas Neesen)](https://github.com/CrEaK))

 - `2.3.7` fix duplicate pattern and critical vulnerability on dependency